Costa Masnaga

 Costa Masnaga (Brianzöö: Masnàga) is a comune (municipality) in the Province of Lecco in the Italian region Lombardy, located about 35 km northeast of Milan and about 13 km southwest of Lecco.

 Costa Masnaga borders the following municipalities: Bulciago, Garbagnate Monastero, Lambrugo, Merone, Molteno, Nibionno, Rogeno.

-In 1789, the villages of Tregolo, Brenno Della Torre and Centemero were merged together to form the modern day single town known as Costa Masnaga.
+The municipality was created in 1789, by merging together the villages of Tregolo, Brenno Della Torre and Centemero under the same administrative unit.